A Rundown of The Judds’ Biggest Billboard Hits

 20. “Don’t Be Cruel,” 4/11/1987, No. 10

-The ranking is based on weekly performance on the weekly Hot Country Songs Chart.
+This recap is based on weekly performance on Billboard‘s weekly Hot Country Songs Chart.
 Songs are ranked based on an inverse point system, with weeks at No. 1 earning the greatest value and weeks at lower spots earning the least.
 Due to changes in chart methodology over the years, eras are weighted differently to account for chart turnover rates over various periods.